flhuihui1001/Big-data-Hadoop-and-spark/README.md

 	* Instructions are not followed
 	* Output is not in expected format
 	* Output is not sorted
-	* There are more files in your repository than need to be
+	* There are more files in your repository than need to be (only the files that exist now should be there.
+They should be changed.)